jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Do me a favor.
 Open up Skype or FaceTime.
 Now check your Instagram feed.
 Then get Google Maps up and running.

-I'm serious, open these apps up please.
+I'm serious, open these apps up, please.
 Come back when you're done.

-Isn't it cool that within a few seconds you can chat with friends, get live TV, and receive pin-point directions.
-Even as society is under a quarantine, you have these very powerfule levers of power at your disposal.
-I mean, can you even imagine driving back and forth to Blockbuster everytime your locked in family watches a single movie?
+Isn't it cool that within a few seconds, you can chat with friends, get live TV, and receive pin-point directions?
+Even as society is under quarantine, you have these very powerful levers of power at your disposal.
+I mean, can you even imagine driving back and forth to Blockbuster every time your family watches a single movie?

 Of course not.
 This isn't 1990.
-And, besides, Blockbuster wouldn't even be open anyway.
+And, besides, Blockbuster wouldn't even be open anyway, so we'd all be stuck watching broadcast TV.

 Now get your medical records ready.
 Next up, collect all your recent health metrics like weight, heart rate, temperature, and sleep cycles from your FitBit or Apple Watch.
-Excellent, now let's evaluate your risk factor to Covid-19 by comparing your statistics to the records of those unlucky people who got sick; especially the ones who are seriously ill.
+Excellent, now let's evaluate your risk factor to Covid-19 by comparing your statistics to the records of those unlucky people who got sick, especially the ones who are seriously ill.

 What characteristics is this new disease targetting?
 Blood types, genetics, diet, lifestyles?